-All new students will be required to receive baseline TB screening using the two-step Tuberculin Skin Test (TST) or QuantiFERON Gold.
+A baseline TB screening using the two-step Tuberculin Skin Test (TST) or QuantiFERON Gold blood test is required.

-- TST must be completed within three months of admission to the LCCC nursing program. - First TST will be administered and read within two to three days. - If the first TST is negative, the second TST will need to complete within three weeks of the reading of the first TST. - Reading of second TST needs to be completed and documented within two to three days. - Individuals with a previously documented two-step TST will be required to follow up with yearly one- step TST.
+- TST must be completed within three months of admission to the LCCC nursing program. - First TST will be administered and read within two to three days. - If the first TST is negative, the second TST will need to complete within three weeks of the reading of the first TST. - Reading of second TST needs to be completed and documented within two to three days. - Individuals with a previously documented two-step TST will be required to follow up with yearly one- step TST. - Students with previously documented positive TST or positive QuantiFERON Gold will be exempt from the TST. - A current chest x-ray (within one year) may confirm no active disease. - A chest x-ray will be required yearly while in the nursing programs at LCCC.

-- Students with previously documented positive TST or positive Quantiferon Gold will be exempt from the TST. - A current chest x-ray (within one year) may confirm no active disease. - A chest x-ray will be required yearly while in the nursing programs at LCCC. - Quantiferon Gold that is less than one year is acceptable for the duration of their nursing education, except for: - Experiencing TB symptoms - Exposed or diagnosed with TB
+- QuantiFERON Gold that is less than one year is acceptable for the duration of their nursing education, except for:

+- Experiencing TB symptoms

+- o Exposed or diagnosed with TB

-TITERS
+VACCINATIONS AND TITERS

-Documented laboratory evidence of immunity is required by a positive (+) Antibody Titer within the last five years for:
+Documented vaccination or laboratory evidence of immunity is required by a positive (+) Antibody Titer for:

-- 1. Measles (Rubeola) - 2.
-Mumps - 3.
-Rubella (German Measles) - 4.
-Varicella (Chicken Pox) - 5.
-Hepatitis B - Documentation of at least one vaccine is required to be eligible to start the program. - The completion of the series and follow up titer are required within six months of the start of the program. - Positive Hepatitis B antibody titer is acceptable documentation. - If the Hepatitis B vaccine series is required, a minimum of four months to complete with intervals of: - Second dose one month from the initial dose - $\circ \quad \mbox{Third dose three months from second} \\$ - \circ ~ Titer repeated one month after the third dose - If the student is considered a non-converter, documentation stating such is required in writing by the practitioner.
+- 1. Measles (Rubeola)---vaccination or positive titer within last 5 years - 2.
+Mumps-vaccination or positive titer within last 5 years - 3.
+Rubella (German Measles)-vaccination or positive titer within last 5 years - 4.
+Varicella (Chicken Pox)-vaccination within last 10 years or positive titer at any time - 5.
+Hepatitis B - Documentation of at least two vaccine is required to be eligible to start the program. - The completion of the series and follow up Hepatitis B Surface Antibody titer are required within six months of the start of the program. - Positive Hepatitis B Surface Antibody titer is acceptable documentation. - If the Hepatitis B vaccine series is required, a minimum of four months to complete with intervals of: - Second dose one month from the initial dose - o Third dose three months from second - o Hepatitis B Surface Antibody titer repeated one month after the third dose - o If the student is considered a non-converter, documentation stating such is required in writing by the practitioner.

-INFLUENZA
+INFLUENZA VACCINATION

-All students are required to have the yearly influenza vaccine during the annual flu season (September through April).
+Yearly influenza vaccination during the annual flu season (September through April) is required for program participation.

-- Flu documentation must be uploaded into CastleBranch according to annual deadline. - Students who do not receive the flu vaccine will not be permitted to attend clinical and will fail the course. - Medical exemptions to the flu vaccine must be discussed and reviewed with the DON or designee prior to the beginning of the applicable semester.
+- Proof of Influenza vaccination documentation must be uploaded into CastleBranch according to annual deadline. - Students who do not receive the flu vaccine will not be permitted to attend clinical and will fail the course. - Medical exemptions to the flu vaccine must be discussed and reviewed with the DON or designee prior to the beginning of the applicable semester.

-COVID-19 VACCINATION REQUIREMENT
+COVID-19 VACCINATION